 Probate Guide for Texas:

-Texas is a notoriously easy state to conduct probate.
+Relative to other states, Texas has a simple process to conduct probate.
 In many cases, the entire time in court may consist of a 5- minute hearing.
 Here are a few nuggets to know about going through probate in Texas:

 - Timeline: In Texas, you have 4 years from the death of the decedent to file the will.
 Once begun, the filing process takes at least 2 weeks, starting with your application at the county courthouse.
 The next 2 weeks serve as a waiting period, during which time the county clerk announces that a probate application has been filed.
 This alerts everyone who might want to contest the will and directs them how to proceed.
 Once this waiting period is over, you will go before the probate judge and present the required administrative paperwork.
 This includes proving the person is dead.

-- Even though probates are easy in Texas, some county probate courts have been known to require you to hire a lawyer.
+- Even though probates are relatively straightforward in Texas, some county probate courts have been known to require you to hire a lawyer.
 See below for advice on hiring a lawyer.

 - If you don’t live in Texas, you have to appoint a resident agent to represent you to the court.